What do I wear for a DEXA body scan?

 Male or female, we ask that you remove big items of jewellery.
 If items are difficult or impossible to remove then you can leave them in.

 Please note that small pieces of metal (eg, piercings, an underwired bra) or plastic will not affect the result of your body composition scan.
-These items, which are more dense that fat and lean tissue, will show up on the image but they will not contribute to the overall fat mass and lean mass results.
+These items, which are denser than fat and lean tissue, will show up on the image but they will not contribute to the overall fat mass and lean mass results.

 Also, rest assured that any metal, plastic or synthetic artefacts (piercings, implants, teeth-fillings, prosthetics, hip/knee repacements, hearing aids, Pacemakers, etc) will be entirely unaffected by the DEXA scan.
 They will not heat up, vibrate or malfunction when X-rayed.

-Removing all artifical artefacts such as jewellery, piercings, zips and wired bras is regarded as best practice in radiology.
+Removing all artificial artefacts such as jewellery, piercings, zips and wired bras is regarded as best practice in radiology.

 Preparing for a DEXA scan – food, drink and exercise